 Students visit Auburn’s campus five times during the 21-month program.
 During these short residencies (Wednesday or Thursday through Sunday noon), the bulk of one course is delivered in a face-to-face, classroom/workshop setting.
 Read more….

 Distance Learning Technologies

 Auburn has a distinguished history in distance education and the use of innovative technologies allows the physician to learn from lectures, cases, and computer simulations.
-Prior to starting the program, students will be given access to our foundation leveling materials covering business basics such as accounting, economics, statistics, marketing, and finance.
+Prior to starting the program, students will be given access to our foundation leveling materials covering business basics such as accounting, economics, statistics, marketing and finance.
 The business foundations material, self-taught and self-tested, provides a basic level of background knowledge to help students move into the degree program.

-Students in the PEMBA program will also spend a week in Washington, D.C., interacting with US policy makers to learn about and debate the future of the U.S. healthcare system.
+PEMBA students also spend a week in Washington, D.C., interacting with U.S. policymakers to learn about and debate the future of the U.S. healthcare system.
 Arranged in partnership with the Southern Medical Association, the Emerging Policy Issues in Healthcare course is a combination of lectures and interactive discussions.
-Students have the opportunity to go to the heart of policy making and hear from those actively involved in charting the future of U.S. healthcare.
-This exchange of information relative to current and emerging medico-legal aspects of healthcare, allows participants to take the lessons learned back to his/her own community of practice for education and the improvement of healthcare.
-The airfare, lodging and some meals are covered as a part of your tuition.
+Students have the opportunity to go to the heart of policymaking and hear from those actively involved in charting the future of U.S. healthcare.
+This exchange of information relative to current and emerging medico-legal aspects of healthcare allows participants to take the lessons learned back to his/her own community for education and the healthcare improvement.

-Click here to view an itinerary of the Healthcare Policy Study trip to Washington, D.C.
+Click here to view an itinerary of the Emerging Policy Issues in Healthcare trip to Washington, D.C.